 How Much Gold is in Fort Knox?

-The land now occupied by the bullion depository once belonged to the United States Armed Forces before it was transferred to the Department of the Treasury.
-Fort Knox was a pivotal location during the Civil War, World War I, and World War II, but it is the gold reserves now held in the place that still draws curiosity.
+The land now occupied by the depository once belonged entirely to the United States Armed Forces before its transfer to the Treasury.
+While the surrounding military post was a pivotal location during the Civil War, World War I, and World War II, it is the billions of dollars in gold reserves safely locked inside the vault that continue to capture the world's attention.
+Exploring this legendary facility reveals a rich history and a profound importance to the American economy.

 Historical Background